If AI has the power to transform all industries, why hasn’t it?

 There are a few specific challenges that prevent companies from enjoying the massive positive impact that AI, and specifically Machine Learning (ML), will have on their business.

-- The hype and reporting about advancements in AI paint a wholly inaccurate picture about the state of AI, and sets an unrealistically high-bar for what AI projects look like.
+- The hype and reporting about advancements in AI paint a wholly inaccurate picture about the state of AI in industry, and sets an unrealistically high-bar for what AI projects look like.

 - Too many companies think in terms of small numbers of big-wins, instead of maximizing the potential of AI across numerous small wins.